mclloydx/trusty-check/SUPER_ADMIN_SETUP.md

 After running the script, you can:
 1. Log in to your application with the admin credentials
-2. Access the Super Admin Dashboard at `/super-admin`
+2. Access the System Dashboard at `/system`
 3. Verify that you have full administrative privileges